list4c/list4c.github.io/blog-roadmap.markdown

 - [ ] Add one more new post
 - [ ] Add a comments plugin
 - [ ] Experiment with a remote template
+- [ ] Learn how to add gists to the posts